neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 Membrane permeability is controlled by special proteins in the membrane called *ion channels*.
 Different ion channels are specific for the permeability of different ions.
 Also, different ion channels have different criteria for being "open" (ie. increasing the conductance for their ion).
 - Some ion channels always let their ion through.
 - Some ion channels are *gated by* voltage and only let their ion through when the membrane potential is above or below certain voltage levels.
-- Some ion channels are *gated by* the binding of molecules to their surface.
+- Some ion channels are *gated by* the binding of molecules or proteins to their surface.

 :::{figure} /images/ion-channel-cartoon-general.jpeg
 :width: 600